mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 ## MaxScale GUI

 MaxScale offers a shiny user interface that provides very useful information about the [MaxScale resources](#maxscale-resources).
-You can  enable it providing the following configuration, as this [example](../examples/manifests/mariadb_v1alpha1_mariadb_galera_maxscale.yaml) shows:
+You can  enable it providing the following configuration:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1